PannenetsF/wageubn/style.md

 # tqt.function code style

 All you need to follow is to change the upper case words and add you module!
-Then update the `./tqt.function/__init__.py` and `./tqt/wrapper.py`.
+Then update the `./wageubn.function/__init__.py`.

 ```py
 # filename: FILENAME.py